Spencer-Stice/Spencer-Stice.github.io/_pages/about.md

 🔬 I'm primarily interested in computer architecture and AI/ML, although I have an interest in blockchain as well.

+👨‍🏫 I'm the TA for ENGR1: Internet of Things.
+This course covers embedded ML, sensors, DSP, etc..

 # Selected Experience

 ## 👨‍💻 Academic Research